If your questions are not answered here, please contact firstname.lastname@example.org

 Q) If I am selected, will I need to attend courses?

-A) At least one team member must attend the Impact Proposition Workshops and the Final Pitch Presentation event in Cambridge, US (please see the IDEA² Global timeline for more details).
-Finalists are offered other workshops during the course of the IDEA² Global program to help strengthen their project.
+A) At least one team member must attend the Kickoff and Commencement Workshops in Cambridge, Massachusetts (please see the IDEA² timeline for more details).
+Finalists are offered other workshops during the course of the IDEA² program to help strengthen their project.
 It is recommended to take advantage of these trainings, however they are not mandatory.
 Otherwise, there is no formal ‘program’ that everyone follows, except for interaction with mentors.

 Q) Can my company submit a project proposal?